The marginal tax rate begins at 10% and increases up to 20% (the highest in the nation).

 It is a common misconception to describe the initial draft of estate planning documents to be “generic” or “boilerplate.”
 This could not be any farther from the truth.
 The draft of the documents that I prepare is from a template that I created and continuously revise and update based on client questions and experiences.
-The draft incorporates the collective experience of the several thousand estate plans that I have prepared (and has links to dozens of other sources of information).
+The draft incorporates the collective experience of the several thousand estate plans that I have prepared.

 DISCLAIMER: The use of email or this form for communication